 On Moreton Island, we enjoyed a day of sandboarding, swimming, and just learning all about this amazing ecosystem.
 I notice that they have now added some “glamping” tents and these may be up my alley for an extended stay.
 I would highly recommend Moreton Island for all ages, my parents traveled with us, and this is one of their Australian highlights as well.

 Taking in views on the Grand Pacific Drive, New South Wales

 While the Great Ocean Road gets all of the press, New South Wales has its own treasure of a drive known as the Grand Pacific Drive.
-The drive begins just an hour south of Sydney and travels through Royal National Park, the second oldest National Park in the world.
-The Sea Cliff bridge is really as beautiful- and hair raising- as it appears to be.
-Next time I’d like to continue on to Kiama, we turned around at Wollongong- which was a beautiful city that Brian and I still talk about as a place to “winter” some year.
+The drive begins just an hour south of Sydney and travels through Royal National Park, the second-oldest National Park in the world.
+The Sea Cliff bridge is really as beautiful- and hair-raising- as it appears to be.
+Next time I’d like to continue on to Kiama, we turned around at Wollongong- which was a beautiful city that Brian and I still talk about as a place to snowbird.